-Discount Rate - A single discount rate of 7.75% was used to measure the total pension liability.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.75%.
-The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially-determined contribution rates and the member rate.
+Discount Rate - A single discount rate of 7.50% was used to measure the total pension liability.
+This single discount rate was based on the expected rate of return on pension plan investments of 7.50%.
+The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Regarding the sensitivity of the net pension liability to changes in the single discount rate of 7.75%, the following presents the proportionate share of the net pension liability , calculated using the current discount rate, as well as what the proportionate share of the net pension liability would be if it were calculated using a single discount rate that is 1% lower and 1% higher than the current rate:
+Regarding the sensitivity of the net pension liability to changes in the single discount rate, the following presents the College's net pension liability, calculated using the single discount rate of 7.50%, as well as what the College's net pension liability would be if it were calculated using a single discount rate that is 1% lower or 1% higher: